June-24/Anti-Cathepsin-Prediction/readme.md

-# A Novel Deep Learning Approach to Anti-Cathepsin Activity Prediction in Drug Discovery using Molecular Descriptors and Feature Elimination
+# A Deep Learning Approach to Anti-Cathepsin Activity Prediction in Drug Discovery using Molecular Descriptors and Feature Elimination

 ## Research Overview
 This research focuses on predicting the interactions of ligands with cathepsins B, S, D, and K using machine learning techniques.
 The datasets from BindingDB and ChEMBL were utilized, with IC50 values classified into four categories: potent, active, intermediate, and inactive.
 Ligands in SMILES format were converted to 217 descriptors, which were used as input to a 1D Convolutional Neural Network (CNN) for classification.
 The research also addressed challenges like large input sizes and data imbalance using SMOTE and feature elimination techniques.